…goes together like a horse and carriage…

 - Give each other space.

 - Respect, appreciate and admire your spouse.

-If you enjoyed this article, please share with it with your friends and family on Facebook or by email.
+If you enjoyed this article, please share with it with others.

 Also, I would love to hear your tips for getting along with your spouse or your experience in trying out these suggestions or both.Photo by Angelo Gonzalez

 Robert Chen is the founder of Embrace Possibility and author of The Dreams to Reality Fieldbook.
 He helps people who feel stuck move forward by guiding them to see other possibilities for their lives.
 If you would like help applying the concepts in this article to your life, contact Robert for a free consultation by clicking here.
 If you're going through a tough time right now, check out Robert's article on How to Feel Better Right Away and if you're having trouble getting what you want out of life, check out How to Always Achieve Your Goals.